henock/family-dashboard/README.md

  # Register with http://www.tomrrow.io and get an API key
  # Register with http://www.transportapi.com and get an API key
  # Populate /website/data/api-kyes.json with the keys in the format shown above
+ # Update /website/data/runtime-config.json with your preferred stations, GPS coordinates etc.
 docker build -t henock/family-dashboard .
 docker run -p 8080:80 -v $(pwd)/config/runtime-config.json:/usr/share/nginx/html/family-dashboard/data/runtime-config.json henock/family-dashboard
 ```
-If you are using docker to run the dashboard it will check the github repository for changes and download them.
+If you are using docker to run the dashboard, it will check the github repository for changes once a minute and download them.
 It logs this behaviour in a 10 day rolling logs files (see below)

 | description | link                                                                                          |